 When you file a home insurance claim, a representative from the insurance company reviews your claim and estimates your payout based on the damage.
 But unfortunately, claim payouts are at times lower than expected, and you may feel entitled to more money.

 The solution to getting a fair and accurate home insurance claim payment may be to hire a public insurance adjuster.
-Keep reading to learn what an insurance adjuster is, why you should hire one and how you can find a reputable insurance claims adjuster in your area.
+Keep reading to learn what a public adjuster is, why you should hire one and how you can find a reputable insurance claims adjuster in your area.

-An insurance adjuster evaluates insurance claims and calculates the policyholder’s payout based on the severity of the loss and their policy coverage.
-The adjuster also handles claim payout negotiation between the policyholder and the provider.
+An insurance claims adjuster evaluates insurance claims and calculates the policyholder’s payout based on the severity of the loss and their policy coverage.

-When you file a home insurance claim, you are assigned an adjuster who works for your insurance company.
-These professionals want to reimburse you for your claims fairly, but they also want to ensure the insurance company does not lose too much money.
+When you file a home insurance claim, you are assigned a claims adjuster through your insurance company.
+These professionals want to fairly reimburse you for your claims based upon your policy coverage and the severity of your loss.

 When should you hire a public adjuster?